Estinox/estinox.github.io/about.md

 title: About the Blog
 ---

-Hey there, didn't see you for a sec!
-I'm Kevin and welcome to Centrally Distributed.
+Hey there, didn't see you for a second!
+My name is Kevin and welcome to Centrally Distributed.

-If you haven't already guessed from its name, Centrally Distributed is a personal blog pivoted around statistics and machine learning.
+If you haven't already guessed from the title, Centrally Distributed is a personal blog pivoted around statistics and machine learning.
 Although from time to time, you might see a few hobby posts tossed in, just to prove that I'm not a robot (or is that what a robot would say?).

+Part of me wishes that I took more data science related courses during university, but thanks to MOOCs and many great online resources, learning doesn't have to be confined to academic campuses.
+The primary goal of this blog is to reinforce the concepts I've encountered by relaying it to a public audience, asking the "so-what" and "what-if" questions that I believe to induce further understanding and connections.

 # About the Author